 - Loss of keys (maybe rechargeable) if only one access to property

-We have already restarted some of our empty property management, (known as ‘void’) work and some lift and estate maintenance.
+We have restarted our empty property management, (known as ‘void’) work and lift and estate maintenance.
 Our contractors will have the correct PPE (personal protective equipment) and will follow the government’s guidelines for social distancing.

-We will also be working with our consultant (Savills) to survey some of our communal areas, so you may start to see our surveyors, and surveyors from Savills, around our independent living and shared schemes soon.
+We will also be working with our consultant (Savills) to survey some of our communal areas, so you will start seeing our surveyors, and surveyors from Savills, around our independent living and shared schemes soon.

 We have continued to deliver a cleaning service to schemes with communal areas, including independent living and extra care schemes.
 This includes deep cleans on high risk schemes.

 Our grounds maintenance currently includes things such as grass cutting, litter picking and weeding.
 We will remove cuttings etc. where we can dispose of them properly, so please bear with us if we have to leave them on site for a time.